dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T486: Superior/inferior thinking contradicts equality principles.
+### T486: Such separation contradicts principles of equality and justice.

 |Support|
 |---|